timewave-computer/timewave-computer.github.io/_posts/2024-05-01-liquid-restaking.md

 *3. Providing a facility for AVS liquidity*

-A key objective for AVSs is sourcing liquidity for the AVS’s native token.
-Rather than relying on a vague notion of alignment, LRTs can make their own treasury assets—or the synthetic assets they create—available to bootstrap liquidity for the AVS’s native token.
+A key objective for AVSs is sourcing liquidity for the AVS's native token.
+Rather than relying on a vague notion of alignment, LRTs can make their own treasury assets—or the synthetic assets they create—available to bootstrap liquidity for the AVS's native token.
 The cost of liquidity provisioning could be expressed as an additional fee or amortized into the cost of AVS security provision.
-Taking this further, the LRT could also deploy the liquidity to strategically relevant destinations within the AVS’s DeFi economy, such as contributing to the supply side of a lending protocol to reduce interest rates and stimulate borrowing.
+Taking this further, the LRT could also deploy the liquidity to strategically relevant destinations within the AVS's DeFi economy, such as contributing to the supply side of a lending protocol to reduce interest rates and stimulate borrowing.

 *4. Using token incentives to ensure user conversion*